 Myself (@snorfalorpagus) and Dale Kunce (@calimapnerd) have an interest getting this working:

-#2 Updated by Joshua Arnott about 4 years ago
+#2 Updated by Joshua Arnott over 4 years ago

 It looks like the backport that adds support for the hidpi pixmaps (required for nice looking icons) hasn't made it into the release branch yet. https://codereview.qt-project.org/#/c/54636/